 Methanol as a Marine Fuel

 Methanol is a clean-burning marine fuel that can cost-effectively meet the shipping industry’s increasingly stringent emissions regulations.
-Interest in methanol as marine fuel is growing globally with investments and interest from maritime industry leaders including Stena AB, Proman Shipping and Maersk.
-Since 2016, Methanex’s wholly owned subsidiary Waterfront Shipping, has invested in eleven medium range methanol-powered ocean tankers.
+Since 2016, Methanex’s Waterfront Shipping, has invested in 11 medium range methanol-powered ocean tankers.
 The latest vessels use MAN’s second generation, fuel efficient, ME-LGI dual-fuel engines that can run on methanol or traditional marine fuels and can achieve Tier III NOx standards by running on methanol without expensive after-treatment.
 Learn more about methanol marine fuel developments.

 Supporting Growth of Methanol Vehicles in China

 In 2019, eight ministries in China jointly published a document endorsing the nationwide development and introduction of methanol vehicles.
 Guidelines to Promote Methanol Vehicles in Some Parts of China promotes the development of M100 (100% methanol) vehicles, M100 filling stations, and relevant standards.
 As the first document of its kind published by the government in China, this endorsement is enabling the growth of M100 vehicles in China.

 Methanex has been working with automobile manufacturer Geely and other partners in China to support the commercialization of M100 (100% methanol) vehicles in China.
 We are actively involved in the development of relative standards, pilot projects, and sharing of Responsible Care practices.